Water fluoridation in Australia: Northern Territory

-The addition of Fluoride to public water supplies in the Northern Territory (NT) is done via government policies.
+The addition of Fluoride to public water supplies in the Northern Territory (NT) is regulated via government policies.
 In 2010 the NT Department of Health published a position paper that strongly encourages water providers to add fluoride where possible but it is not mandated.
 The Department of Health believes that communities with greater than 600 persons and naturally occurring fluoride of less than 0.5 mg/L should receive fluoridation based on a cost benefit analysis.
-The fluoridation of NT water supplies is the responsibility of the Power and Water Corporation.
-The Power and Water Corporation supplies water to 92 locations, 7 have fluoride added to their water and 71 have sufficient natural fluoride levels.
+The fluoridation of NT water supplies is the responsibility of PowerWater that supplies water to 92 locations, seven have fluoride added to their water and 71 have sufficient natural fluoride levels.

 As of 2012, 70% of the population in the Northern Territory has fluoridated water.
 Approximately 9% of the population have naturally fluoridated water.
 Fluoride has been added to public water supplies in Darwin since 1972.
-Katherine, Angurugu, Maningrida, Umbakumba, Wadeye and Wurruniyanga (Nguiu) also have fluoridated water.
+Katherine, Angurugu, Maningrida, Umbakumba, Wadeye and Wurrumiyanga (Nguiu) also have fluoridated water.
 As of 2019 fourteen other areas are being considered for fluoridation.
 Nhulunbuy, in north east Arnhem Land does not fluoridate and a review carried out in 2020 has not resolved the issue.
-In 2019 the East Arnhem Clinical & Public Health Advisory Group sent an open letter to the Power and Water Corporation supporting water fluoridation.
+In 2019 the East Arnhem Clinical & Public Health Advisory Group sent an open letter to the PowerWater supporting water fluoridation.

 Supplies south of Elliott have naturally occurring fluoride at levels sufficient to provide an oral health benefit.
 Most communities in the Barkly and Southern regions have fluoride levels between 0.5 mg/L and 1.5 mg/L. In 2017-18 three locations recorded above accepted maximum levels at Alpurrurulam (1.7 mg/L), Nyirripi (1.8 mg/L) and Yuelamu (1.6 mg/L).
 Concern has been raised about fluoride levels below acceptable levels in Alice Springs and Yulara.